 ** The US National Science Foundation has approved a grant to partially support the travel expenses of Statphys27 participants from US institutions.
 You can apply by June 30 from the following link.

-*** This deadline does not apply to people that have been granted a reduction of the registration fee.
+*** We have postponed once more the early registration fee.
+This deadline does not apply to people that have been granted a reduction of the registration fee.
 We will inform you separately when the system is ready to pay these special fees.